python/cpython/Doc/library/dbm.rst

 :program:`configure` script will attempt to locate the appropriate header file to simplify building this module.

-The module defines the following:

 .. exception:: error

    Raised on dbm-specific errors, such as I/O errors. :exc:`KeyError` is raised for general mapping errors like specifying an incorrect key.

 .. data:: library